YvesCoding/vuescroll/README.md

 <p align="center"><a href="https://wangyi7099.github.io/vuescrolljs/"><img width="100" src="https://wangyi7099.github.io/vuescrolljs/logo.png" /></a></p>

 [中文README](https://github.com/wangyi7099/vuescroll/blob/dev/README-ZH.md)<br />
-**Vuescroll** is a reactive, muli-modes, virtual scrollbar based on [vue.js 2.X](https://github.com/vuejs/vue) ，and it  currently has 3  modes you can choose:
+**Vuescroll** is a reactive, muli-modes, virtual scrollbar based on [vue.js 2.X](https://github.com/vuejs/vue) ，and it  currently has 3  modes:

-`slide` mode: Allow you slide by finger or mouse pointer, can slide out of bountry.
+* `slide` mode: Allow you slide by finger or mouse pointer, can slide out of bountry.
 It is suitable for mobile phone.

-`native` mode:  Seem to be native scrollbar, but can costumize styles of scrollbars.
+* `native` mode:  Seem to be native scrollbar, but can costumize styles of scrollbars.
 It is suitable for PC.

-`pure-native`mode: Use native scrollbars.
+* `pure-native`mode: Use native scrollbars.
 It is suitable for the users who like native scrollbar.

 It also supports customizing styles of scrollbar，detecting size change of content、paging、pull-refresh，push-load and so on.

-> For those who use 3.X and want to upgrade to 4.X, please use the following usage ,or might be upgrade fail:
+> For those who use 3.X and want to upgrade to 4.X, please use the following usage ,or might upgrade fail:
 ```bash
    npm i vuescroll@latest
    # yarn add vuescroll@latest